stephenslab/mixsqp-paper/README.md

-All methods and demonstrations are implemented in [Julia][julia], aside from the interior point solver based on [MOSEK][mosek], which is implemented in R. For an R package implementing some of these methods, please see the [mixsqp repository][mixsqp]
+All methods and demonstrations are implemented in [Julia][julia], aside from the interior point solver based on [MOSEK][mosek], which is implemented in R. See also the please see the [mixSQP][mixSQP] R package.

 For demos of the mix-SQP algorithm and comparisons with other optimization approaches, see [here][github-site].